Unit 3 - Notes

 Recursion is a process where a function calls itself directly or indirectly.

-Example: Factorial of a Number
+Example: Factorial of N

 C